joe-at-startupmedia/pmon3/README.md

 ### Environment Variables

-You can specify debug verbosity from both the pmon3 client and the pmond daemon process using `PMON3_DEBUG=true` as an environment vairable.
+You can specify debug verbosity from both the `pmon3` client and the `pmond` daemon process using `PMON3_DEBUG=true` as an environment variable.
 This will set the Logrus level to `debug`

 ```bash
 PMON3_DEBUG=true pmond